monicaborg/monicaborg/README.md

 ---

-Hi there!
-I’m **Monica**, a Computer and Software Systems Engineering student at **Queensland University of Technology (QUT)**.
+Hi!
+I’m **Monica**, a Bachelor of Engineering (Honours) student at QUT majoring in Computer and Software Systems.
-I’m passionate about tech, creative problem-solving, and designing clean, thoughtful solutions — whether that’s through code or clever UI.

-This GitHub is where I share:
+This GitHub is currently home to:
+- 📚 University notes
-- 📚 Notes and resources from my degree, including my upcoming **capstone/thesis** project
+- 🛠️ Preparation for my upcoming honours project

-- 💻 Academic and personal projects
-- ✨ Small-scale programs and fun experiments I’ve built along the way
+I'm passionate about thoughtful, creative problem-solving and enjoy building clean, well-structured solutions through code.

 ---